 Deadly Funny Comedy Showcase (VIC)

 Up for laughs?
-The Deadly Funny Comedy showcase, a part of the Melbourne International Comedy Festival, presents the “freshest, fiercest and funniest Indigenous talent from around the country” (Deadly Funny Comedy).
+The Deadly Funny Comedy showcase, a part of the Melbourne International Comedy Festival, presents the “freshest, fiercest and funniest Aboriginal talent from around the country” (Deadly Funny Comedy).

 NAIDOC Week (Nationwide)